alpineboi20/Wireguard-WGDashboard/README.md

 Only tested on a fresh, Ubuntu Server 20.04 instance.

-Uses WGDashboard, as a frontend for peer managment.
+Uses WGDashboard, as a frontend for peer management.

 Credit to Donald Zou https://github.com/donaldzou/WGDashboard